Use the profile tool, route map, and weather forecast to conquer this cycling climb.

 Kilometer signs keep us company along the way.

-“Over the last 150 km of this queen stage across the Dolomites, 6 passes will be climbed, for a total rise and drop of 4,700 m (out of 5,400).
-The route runs across the Val Cordevole along well-surfaced roads, all the way to Arabba.
-Here, the route clears Passo Pordoi, followed by Passo Sella and Passo Gardena (with not even a single flat metre in between), and heads for the first pass over the finish line in Corvara (intermediate sprint).
-The road then climbs up Passo Campolongo, Passo Giau (the harshest climb of the stage, with an average 9% gradients, and peaks of more than 10-12% over the first kilometres) and Passo Valparola, which leads to the final 5 km.”
-Giroditalia
+The Giro d’Italia has featured Passo Giau ten times between 1973 and 2018.
+Most recently, Passo Giau was included in Stage 14 of the 2018 Giro.
+This inclusion featured six passes climbed, for a “total rise and drop of 4,700 m (out of 5,400)” in a route that “runs across the Val Cordevole along well-surfaced roads, all the way to Arabba.”
+From there, the route “clears Passo Pordoi, followed by Passo Sella and Passo Gardena (with not even a single flat metre in between), and heads for the first pass over the finish line in Corvara (intermediate sprint).
+The road then climbs up Passo Campolongo, Passo Giau (the harshest climb of the stage, with an average 9% gradients, and peaks of more than 10-12% over the first kilometres) and Passo Valparola, which leads to the final 5 km” (Giroditalia).

 Passo Giau has been the Cima Coppi of the Giro twice since that designation was first introduced in 1965 to honor arguably the Giro’s greatest participant of all time: